 2. What’s Exciting and New in Veterinary Medicine?

 3. Feline Diabetes and SGLT2 Inhibitors

 4. Dealing with Pet Loss and Bereavement with Our Clients

 5. Hypersomatotropism, a Common Cause of Feline Diabetes Mellitus

 Pete Fernandes, DVM, DACVP

 Dr. Pete Fernandes completed his DVM at the University of Wisconsin-Madison, followed by an internship in small-animal medicine and surgery at South Shore Animal Hospitals in Boston.
 Dr. Fernandes’ residency was in clinical pathology at Texas A&M University and the University of Florida.
 He is a diplomate of the American College of Veterinary Pathologists since 1999.
-Working with IDEXX laboratories for over 19 years has allowed him a range of experiences.
-Pete provides clinical pathology diagnostic support to over 15 laboratories representing all regions of the United States and England; in addition to collaborating on a number of projects with IDEXX Research & Development and as an educator for IDEXX medical affairs, creating and presenting continuing education for veterinarians.
+Working with IDEXX laboratories for over 24 years has allowed him a range of experiences.
+Pete provides clinical pathology diagnostic support to over 15 laboratories representing all regions of the United States, Canada and United Kingdom; in addition to collaborating on a number of projects with IDEXX Research & Development and as an educator for IDEXX medical affairs, creating and presenting continuing education for veterinarians.
 He has authored several peer-reviewed publications and book chapters in veterinary medicine.
-In his free time, Pete enjoys traveling with his wife Jocelyn, gardening, tennis, and hiking or mountain biking throughout the peaks of Southern California.
+In his free time, Pete enjoys traveling with his wife Jocelyn, running in trail races, and hiking through the swamps of Florida.

 1. Lymphoma Work Up